 ShePrevails has come a long way since it’s first post, a LinkedIn checklist.

-In my first year of blogging I tested the waters with different types of posts including travel diaries from my trips to Seville, New York and Croatia and even made some Youtube videos!
-Check out my YouTube channel here (there’s ALOT more to come).
+In my first year of blogging, I tested the waters with different types of posts including travel diaries from my trips to Seville, New York and Croatia and even made some Youtube videos!
+Check out my YouTube channel here (there’s alot more to come).
 I shared some of my favourite recipes (before learning how to use my camera), trend reports, career tips, fashion posts and even my 700km charity cycle around Ireland.
-It’s been interesting to see the response each type of post has received, some surprising me.
+It’s been interesting to see the response each type of post has received, some surprised me.

 My three most popular posts so far have been the recent 50-20-30 Budget System, My Holiday Tanning Tips and this Fashion Post.
 I also received many messages about each travel diary so they were pretty popular too!

 I really enjoy posting about all these different things so I’m happy each post is from a different category as it shows you like reading it all.
 Although I want the main focus of ShePrevails to be about career tips, I will continue to post about all the other things us career girl’s get up to outside of work!